Sri Aurobindo: Synthesis and integration

-Puligandla also discusses Sri Aurobindo's critical position vis-à-vis Shankara and his thesis that the latter's Vedanta is a world-negating philosophy, as it teaches that the world is unreal and illusory.
-From Puligandla's standpoint this is a misrepresentation of Shankara's position, which may have been caused by Sri Aurobindo's endeavour to synthesise Hindu and Western modes of thought, identifying Shankara's Mayavada with the subjective idealism of George Berkeley.
+Puligandla also discussed Sri Aurobindo's critical position vis-à-vis Adi Shankara and his thesis that the latter's Vedanta was a world-negating philosophy, as it teaches that the world is unreal and illusory.
+From Puligandla's standpoint, this is a misrepresentation of Shankara's position, which may have been precipitated by Sri Aurobindo's endeavour to synthesise Hindu and Western modes of thought, identifying Shankara's Mayavada with the subjective idealism of George Berkeley.

-However, Sri Aurobindo's critique of Shankara is supported by U. C. Dubey in his paper titled Integralism: The Distinctive Feature of Sri Aurobindo’s Philosophy.
-He points out that Sri Aurobindo's system presents an integral view of Reality where there is no opposition between the Absolute and its creative force, as they are actually one.
-Furthermore, he refers to Sri Aurobindo's conception of the supermind as the mediatory principle between the Absolute and the finite world and quotes S.K.
-Maitra stating that this conception "is the pivot round which the whole of Sri Aurobindo’s philosophy moves."
+However, U. C. Dubey supports Sri Aurobindo's critique of Shankara in his paper entitled "Integralism: The Distinctive Feature of Sri Aurobindo's Philosophy".
+He notes that Sri Aurobindo's system presents an integral view of reality, where no opposition exists between the Absolute and its creative force, as they are one.
+Furthermore, he refers to Sri Aurobindo's conception of the supermind as the mediatory principle between the Absolute and the finite world, and quotes Maitra as saying that this conception "is the pivot round which the whole of Sri Aurobindo's philosophy moves."

-Dubey proceeds to analyse the approach of the Shankarites and believes that they follow an inadequate kind of logic that does not do justice to the challenge of tackling the problem of the Absolute, which cannot be known by finite reason.
-With the help of the finite reason, he says, "we are bound to determine the nature of reality as one or many, being or becoming.
+Dubey analyzes the Shankarite approach and argues that it follows an inadequate logic that fails to address the challenge of the Absolute, which finite reason cannot know.
+With the help of finite reason, he says, "we are bound to determine the nature of reality as one or many, being or becoming.
 But Sri Aurobindo's Integral Advaitism reconciles all apparently different aspects of Existence in an all-embracing unity of the Absolute."
 Next, Dubey explains that for Sri Aurobindo there is a higher reason, the "logic of the infinite" in which his integralism is rooted.